egunadi/dsci550-hw-extract/README.md

   - Uses "data/pixstory/media-urls.csv" to download all pixstory Media images into directory "data/pixstory/media-files"
   - Worked on by Eben Gunadi
 - im2text.get_captions()
-  - Uses "data/pixstory/pixstory_v2.csv" to create "data/pixstory/pixstory_im2text.csv" (see "Image Text Captioning" section of our report for details)
+  - Uses media files in "data/pixstory/media-files" to create "data/pixstory/media-captions.csv"
+  - To run:
+    - Docker instance of "im2txt-rest-tika " must be running on port 8764
-  - Images in "data/pixstory/media-files" were served using node's http server module
+    - Images in "data/pixstory/media-files" must be served using `python -m http.server` on port 8000
   - Worked on by Eben Gunadi

 ### Analysis